embench/embench-iot/doc/README.md

 - Do not commit the PDF!
 -->

-Authors: Embench Task Group
+Authors: Embench&#x2122; Task Group
 Issue:   0.6 Draft

 Copyright (C) 2009, 2013, 2019 Embecosm Limited

 This document is part of Embench and was formerly part of the Bristol/Embecosm Embedded Benchmark Suite.
 It is made freely available under the terms of the GNU Free Documentation License version 1.2 or later.

+Embench is a trade mark of the Embench Task Group of the Free and Open Source Silicon Foundation.

 ## Table of Contents